lspector/Clojush/README.md

 or exclude groups of instructions.
 This is demonstrated in some of the examples.

-Other pushgp arguments to note include those that control genetic operators (mutation, crossover, and simplification).
-The specified operator probabilities should sum to 1.0 or less -- any difference between the sum and 1.0 will be the probability for "straight" (unmodified) reproduction.
+As of Clojush 2.0.0, genetic operator arguments are provided as a map to the :genetic-operator-probabilities argument.
+Here, each key may be a single operator or an "operator pipeline" vector, which allows the application of multiple operators sequentially, using one operators output as the input to the next operator.
+An example argument could be:

+    {:reproduction 0.1
+     :alternation 0.2
+     :uniform-mutation 0.2
+     [:alternation :uniform-mutation] 0.2
+     :uniform-close-mutation 0.1
+     :uniform-silence-mutation 0.1
+     [:make-next-operator-revertable :uniform-silence-mutation] 0.1}

+Here, two different pipelines would be used.
+In the second pipeline, the meta-operator :make-next-operator-revertable makes the :uniform-silence-mutation operator revertable, which means that the child will be compared to the parent, and the parent kept if it is better than the child.

 The use of simplification is also novel here.
 Push programs can be automatically simplified -- to some extent -- in a very straightforward way: because there are almost no syntax constraints you can remove anything (one or more atoms or sub-lists, or a pair of parentheses) and still have a valid